tjrobinson/readingjoggers.org/src/app/data/events/templates/up-and-down-session-a.md

 Repeat the above until the set time is reached (about 35 to 40 minutes).

-Aim:- Correct running uphill, maintaining the effort at the top and then correct relaxed running downhill
+Aim: Correct running uphill, maintaining the effort at the top and then correct relaxed running downhill.